-Even though these are rustic shortbread, we don’t want to compromise on taste, so as with all shortbread, bust out your best butter for these ones.
+Butter – Even though these are rustic shortbread, we don’t want to compromise on taste, so as with all shortbread, bust out your best butter for these ones.
 You’ll reap the rewards later, as it will make all the difference in the finished product.
 A good, unsalted butter is best.
 If you have to use salted butter, reduce the added salt in the recipe a bit.

 These cookies can bake in either a 9-inch cake pan or a 9-inch springform/tart pan.
 I wouldn’t reduce it to an 8-inch (they’ll be too thick), but a 10-inch would probably work, if necessary.
 The cookies will obviously be thinner in a 10-inch, so cooking time will be reduced.
 Watch carefully if you go this route.

-Easy Rustic Poppy Seed Shortbread Cookies
+Get the Recipe: Easy Poppy Seed Shortbread

-- 1 cup good-quality unsalted butter at room temperature
+- 1 cup good-quality unsalted butter, at room temperature

 - 3/4 cup icing/confectioners sugar

-- 1 1/2 tsp. vanilla extract
+- 1 1/2 teaspoons vanilla extract

-- 2 cups all-purpose flour
+- 2 cups all-purpose flour, spooned and levelled

-- 1 1/2 Tbsp. poppy seeds
+- 1 1/2 Tablespoons poppy seeds

-Prepare a 9-inch baking pan by greasing lightly with butter and lining the bottom with a round of parchment paper. (*Note: if using a pan without a removable bottom, I find it handy to leave a little 2-inch "tab" on the edge of the round of parchment that's going on the bottom of the pan, to make removal from the pan even easier!).
+- Prepare a 9-inch baking pan by greasing lightly with butter and lining the bottom with a round of parchment paper. (*Note: if using a pan without a removable bottom, I find it handy to leave a little 2-inch "tab" on the edge of the round of parchment that's going on the bottom of the pan, to make removal from the pan even easier!).
 Set aside.

-Using an electric mixer, beat the butter and sugar until creamy and smooth, about two minutes.
+- Using an electric mixer, beat the butter and sugar until creamy and smooth, about two minutes.
 Add the vanilla and beat well.

-In a separate medium bowl, combine the flour, poppy seeds, and salt.
+- In a separate medium bowl, combine the flour, poppy seeds, and salt.
 Add the dry ingredients to the butter mixture and mix until mixture is moistened and comes together into a rough dough.

-Press dough evenly into prepared pan, then poke the dough with a fork 8-10 times, evenly around the dough.
+- Press dough evenly into prepared pan, then poke the dough with a fork 8-10 times, evenly around the dough.
 Cover with plastic wrap and place in the refrigerator for at least 2 hours to chill.